 Attention hospital visitors:

-For Mercy STATCAREs, physician practices, and outpatient locations, patients are asked to come to appointments alone, if possible.
-One person is allowed to accompany each patient to an appointment on an as-needed basis
+For Mercy STATCAREs, physician practices, and outpatient locations, patients are asked to come to appointments alone.

-Mercy Medical Center recognizes that interacting with family and friends can be helpful to the healing process and strongly encourages everyone to utilize other forms of support for their loved ones, such as phone calls and video chats on cell phones or other mobile devices.
-(Revised June 15, 2020)
+Medical Center recognizes that interacting with family and friends can be helpful to the healing process and strongly encourages everyone to utilize other forms of support for their loved ones, such as phone calls and video chats on cell phones or other mobile devices.
+(Revised November 11, 2020)

 Healthy Blood Donors Needed!